Last Seen: Production

-The six-part series is written and executive produced by Kris Mrksa.
-Jamie Laurenson and Hakan Kousetta of 60Forty Films also executive produce, along with Joanna Werner of Werner Film Productions.
-Christian Schwochow is director and executive producer.
+The six-part series is written by Kris Mrksa, who adapted the script from Ryan David Jahn's 2011 novel The Dispatcher, transplanting the setting from midwest US to Australia.
+Mrksa also served as an executive producer, along with Jamie Laurenson and Hakan Kousetta of 60Forty Films, and Joanna Werner of Werner Film Productions.
+Christian Schwochow is director and co-executive producer.

-It is an adaptation of the 2011 novel The Dispatcher by Ryan David Jahn.
 Patrick Brammall was cast in the lead role in June 2024.
-In March 2025, Maxine Peak, Brendan Cowell, Daniel Henshall, Jessica Wren, Zahra Newman and Chloe Jean Lourdes were added to the cast.
+In March 2025, Maxine Peake, Brendan Cowell, Daniel Henshall, Jessica Wren, Zahra Newman, and Chloe Jean Lourdes were added to the cast.

-Filming began in Australia in March 2025.
+Filming began in Australia in March 2025, with Bonnie Elliott responsible for cinematography.
+It is the first Apple TV show to be both made and entirely filmed in Australia.